High-dimensional reinforcement learning for optimization and control of ultracold quantum gases: Methods

 For this work, we use an experimental apparatus designed and built to create BECs of rubidium-87~\cite{Saglamyurek2021}.
 To achieve BECs with large, consistent numbers of atoms, we find that the large, consistent numbers of atoms at the magnetic-trapping (MT) stage of our sequence is key to success.
 Despite the best manual optimizations we apply, we observe long- and short-term drifts in the atom number, and suspect environmental changes are responsible for the instabilities.

 Overall, our atom-cooling sequence begins with atoms under ultrahigh vacuum laser-cooled in a two-dimensional magneto-optical trap (2D-MOT), and then transferred to a separate chamber with a blue-detuned push beam to be laser-cooled in a three-dimensional (3D) MOT.
 Next, the atoms undergo motion-induced orientation cooling over a range of laser frequencies to cool them to sub-Doppler limit temperatures.
 Subsequently, the atoms are optically pumped into a magnetically trappable Zeeman state and transferred to a quadrupole magnetic field trap.
 Last, the MT is compressed by adiabatically ramping the magnetic field gradient to significantly increase atomic density in preparation for forced evaporative cooling.
-At this stage, we release the atoms in time-of-flight and resonantly absorption image the cloud to determine the number of atoms.
-(See Methods for full details of the cooling sequence).
+At this stage, we release the atoms in time-of-flight and resonantly absorption-image the cloud to determine the number of atoms.
+The temperature of the resulting ensemble is affected by the trap confinement.
+The ensemble trapped in the initial MT is $50$ $\mu$K, and increases to $450$ $\mu$K with compression of the MT.

 Throughout each stage in the cooling process, we have several degrees of control.
-Some examples include: laser powers and frequencies controlled via acousto-optical modulators during the 2D- and 3D-MOT phases affect the cooling power; the position of the magnetic-trap centres may be moved via three sets of Helmholtz-confirguration bias coils to align with the intersections of cooling beams to reduce heating when transitioning from one preparation stage to the next; or the atomic density can be adjusted by changing the current of gradient coils during the magnetic trapping phase.
-In total, we assign 30 such parameters to be controllable by our ML agents (see Methods for full list).
+Some examples include: laser powers and frequencies controlled via acousto-optical modulators during the 2D- and 3D-MOT phases affect the cooling power; the position of the magnetic-trap centres may be moved via three sets of Helmholtz-configuration bias coils to align with the intersections of cooling beams to reduce heating when transitioning from one preparation stage to the next; or the atomic density can be adjusted by changing the current of gradient coils during the magnetic trapping phase.
+In total, we assign 30 such parameters to be controllable by our ML agents (see \ref{sec:control-params} for full list).